 - Vanilla : Add a splash of high quality vanilla in both the cake and the glaze for the best flavor.

 When it comes to cakes, loaf cakes made in a 9 x 5 inch pan are my go-to.
-They’re fuss free and they’re as pretty as they are delicious.
-Follow these easy tips and tricks to make sure this lemon and blueberry cake bakes up perfectly every time.
+They’re simple and so pretty topped with a simple glaze or dusting of confectioners sugar.
+Follow these easy tips and tricks to make sure this fresh blueberry pound cake bakes up perfectly every time.

 - Measure the flour correctly.
 The number one reason that cakes come out too dense is because too much flour was added to the batter.
 I suggest using a digital scale for easy and accurate measurements.
-If you don’t have a kitchen scale, fluff the flour first with a fork and then use a large spoon to transfer the flour to a measuring cup.
+If you don’t have a kitchen scale, use the scoop and level method for measuring flour.
+Begin by fluffing the flour first with a fork and then use a large spoon to transfer the flour to a measuring cup.
 Level the top with the flat side of a butter knife before pouring into a bowl.

 - Do not over mix.
 Next to too much flour, over mixing the batter is often to blame for a dry, dense cake.
-Leave the arm workout for another time and only stir the batter until a few streaks of flour remain.
-Then ever so gently fold in the blueberries.
-Less is more friends.
+Leave the arm workout for another time and only mix the batter until a few streaks of flour remain.
+Then ever so gently fold in the blueberries by hand using a large spatula.
+Less is more my friends.

 - Line the pan with parchment.
 It’s never fun to go to all the trouble of baking a pound cake only to have it stick to the pan.
 Do yourself a favor and line the pan on all sides with parchment paper, allowing the short sides to hang over by a couple of inches for easy removal of the loaf once baked.
 Plus it makes clean up a breeze!